treefishuk/Nomoni/docs/tutorials/part-three-asset-and-nav-improvements.md

 The aim of this tutorial is to improve the rendering of the scripts from modules so they appear at the bottom of the page.
 Improve the placement of stylesheets from the modules so they render in the head of the webpage, and to make the navigation bar dynamic based upon loaded modules.

-## Step 1 : Add a new .net standard class library
+## Step 1 : Add a new .net standard Class Library

 This will form the basic of our new module.

 ![Shared project](../images/standard-lib.png "Shared project")

-## Step 2 : Add a new BasePageViewModel class
+## Step 2 : Add a new BasePageViewModel Class

 Add a class to the shared project that looks like this: